opeik/tekken-handbook/Basics/Movement.md

 <img class="icon" src="/assets/img/f.svg">
 <img class="icon" src="/assets/img/f.svg">
 .
 Forward dashing lets you quickly close in space between you and your opponent.
+Whenever you forward dash, you realign with your opponent.
+When you realign, your character will immediately turn to face the opponent.
+Realigning can be helpful if your opponent is aggressively sidestepping.
 You cannot block while forward dashing.

 ## Crouch Dash
 To crouch dash, input